reduxjs/reselect/README.md

 ## FAQ

-### Q: Why isn't my selector recomputing when the store state changes?
+### Q: Why isn't my selector recomputing when the input state changes?

 A: Check that your memoization strategy is compatible with your state updates.
 For example, if you created your selector with `createSelector` your update should produce a new object instead of mutating an existing one (see [here](#createselectorinputselectors-resultfn)).